luccaromaniello/cometa-code-challenge/README.md

 ## Features

 - Replicated the interface using Vue.js
-- Implemented a responsive design
+- Implemented a responsive design (didn't considered ultrawide resolutions - this would be a future improvement)
 - Added interactivity

 ## Considerations